dftlibs/xcint/doc/grid.rst

 The angular grid is pruned.
 The pruning is a primitive linear interpolation between the minimum number and the maximum number of angular points per radial shell.
-The full angular grid is reached at 0.2 times the Bragg radius of the center.
+The maximum number is reached at 0.2 times the Bragg radius of the center.

 The higher the values for minimum and maximum number of angular points, the better.